-Even in summer it is possible for climbers to cool down so severely when climbing that the situation becomes dangerous.
-So at the first sign of feeling cold, it is important to put on warmer clothing immediately.
+Even in summer, it is possible for climbers to become so severely chilled when climbing that the situation becomes dangerous.
+At the first sign of feeling cold, it is important to put on warmer clothing immediately.
 On long, alpine climbing tours in particular it is essential to carry warm, windproof clothing – even if the sun is shining when you set out.
 The risks can increase significantly as a result of a sudden storm, shade or wind.

 Symptoms for the onset of hypothermia include feeling cold, shivering and blueish lips.
 If there are signs of tiredness or apathy and increased muscle rigidity, the climber is already entering a critical state.
 As soon as confusion and disorientation sets in, the situation is life threatening.